 As the economic and financial hub of the West Coast, the Central Business District hosts the region’s top professional services firms including banking, law, accounting, insurance, architecture, engineering, and consulting.
 Businesses in this region are served by organizations such as the Central City Association and the L.A.
 County Board of Supervisors and their respective staffs.

-Beyond the tall towers, downtown offers several vibrant areas of industrial activity including the Flower and Produce Districts, important hubs for the fresh flower and produce trades; the Fashion District, where many top designer brand clothes such as American Apparel and Forever 21 are manufactured; the Toy District, a key design and distribution center for toys; and the Jewelry District, the West Coast center for production, wholesaling, and retailing of precious metals, gems, and stones.
+Beyond the tall towers, downtown offers several vibrant areas of industrial activity including the Flower and Produce Districts, important hubs for the fresh flower and produce trades; the Fashion District, the Toy District, and the Jewelry District, are all part of the economic fabric.

 Los Angeles – which includes the communities of Downtown, Hollywood, LAX area, Miracle Mile, Playa Vista, Wilshire Corridor, and Venice.